jeanwsr/mokit-doc-mdbook/src/chap5-3.md

 (4) monomer 2 in all basis;
 (5) supermolecule in all basis.

 `frag_guess_wfn` will automatically construct the initial guess for job (5) using MOs from job (1) and (2).
 This will save some time.
 After all 5 jobs normally terminated, the utility `fch2inp` will be automatically called to transfer 5 sets of MOs from Gaussian .fch files into one GAMESS .inp file.
 Proper keywords (including DFT name in DFTTYP, solvent name and radii of solute atoms in $PCM, etc) have been written in the generated .inp file.
-You can, of course, open this file and modify keywords according to your needs (e.g. dispersion correction).
+Usually there is no need to modify this file unless you have other requirements.

 For HF methods, all 5 SCF jobs during GKS-EDA will converge in 1-2 cycles.
 While for UDFT, they may take about 10 cycles since the DFT integral grids (and functional implementation details possibly) in GAMESS are not identical to those in Gaussian.
 Note that when using DFT methods, grid settings `$DFT NRAD=99 NLEB=590 $END` will be automatically added into the .inp file, to mimic the `int=ultrafine` in Gaussian.
 If implicit solvent model is also applied, each SCF will take more cycles, since implementation details in GAMESS have differences with those in Gaussian (but the energy usually steadily decreases).

-You can write an alias into your `~/.bashrc` for convenience of running XEDA, for example,
+You can define an environment variable in your `~/.bashrc` for convenience of running XEDA, e.g.
 ```
-alias xeda='/home/jxzou/software/xeda/rungms'
+export XEDA=$HOME/software/xeda/rungms
 ```
-Again, if you are using a script to submit any job, you need to write the alias above into your script.
-Once the calculation of frag_guess_wfn is done (and you've modified keywords according to your needs), you can simply run
+Again, if you are using a script to submit any job, you need to write the definition into your script.
+Once the calculations are accomplished, you can simply run
 ```
-xeda Ti.inp 00 16 >Ti.gms 2>&1 &
+$XEDA Ti.inp 00 16 >Ti.gms 2>&1 &
 ```
 to perform the GKS-EDA calculation, where the 16 is the number of CPU cores for parallel computation.

 Then we come to the second example: the ethane molecule.
 Assuming we want to see the interaction of two \\( \cdot \\)CH3 radicals, such fragmentation will involve breaking a covalent bond, which leads to an alpha unpaired electron in one \\( \cdot \\)CH3 radical and a beta unpaired electron in another radical.
 In this case we need to specify negative spin in the input file, which represents the beta spin:

 ```
 %mem=4GB
 %nprocshared=4